studiopress/pattern-manager/README.md

 ### Can Pattern Manager be used with any theme?

 While Pattern Manager will add patterns to any theme, it is recommended that you own and control the code of that theme.
+If you do not control the code of your theme, it is recommended that you create a child theme and install it so that updates do not wipe out your pattern files.

 ### Should I use Pattern Manager on a "live" website?
 Ideally, no. It is recommended that you develop your patterns on a locally hosted website.
 You can easily set up a local development WordPress on your computer using https://localwp.com